Homomorphisms between braid groups: Proof of the main theorem

+from Section~\ref{sec:pkg} and the second is the map $\B_{n-kp+k} \to \B_k$ obtained by forgetting the marked points not coming from $M_p$.

-If there is a $p$ so that $\tau_p$ is equivalent to the identity map, then $p=2$ and the action of $\rho(\B_n)$ on the set of components of $M_2$ is standard.
-By Proposition~\ref{prop:cabling}, $\rho$ is equivalent to one of the standard $k$-twist cabling maps.
+Since $k < m \leq 2n$, it follows from induction that $\Pi_p$ is equivalent to either the trivial map or the identity map.
+There are two possibilities: \begin{enumerate} \item there is a $p$ so that $\Pi_p$ is equivalent to the identity map, or \item all of the $\Pi_p$ are equivalent to the trivial map. \end{enumerate} In the first case it must be that $p=2$ and the action of $\rho(\B_n)$ on the set of components of $M_2$ is standard.
+By Proposition~\ref{prop:cabling}, $\rho$ is equivalent to a $k$-twist cabling map.

-If all of the $\tau_p$ are equivalent to the trivial map, it follows that the action of $\rho(\B_n)$ on the set of components of each $M_p$, hence on the set of components of $M$, is cyclic.
-We may assume henceforth that this is the case.
+We may assume henceforth that we are in the second case.
+In this case, it must be that the action of $\rho(\B_n)$ on the set of components of each $M_p$, hence on the set of components of $M$, is cyclic.

 Let $P$ be the largest number so that $M_P$ is nonempty.
-If $P < n$, then, by the same argument as the one used in Case 3 of the proof of Theorem~\ref{thm:castel}, it follows that $\rho$ has cyclic image.
+If $P < n$, then we may use a similar argument to the one used in Case 3 of the proof of Theorem~\ref{thm:castel} to show that $\rho$ has cyclic image.
+Indeed, since $\Pi_p$ is equivalent to the trivial map, it has cyclic image.
+Thus, the image of $\B_n'$ under $\Pi_p$ is trivial.
+As in the proof of Theorem~\ref{thm:castel}, a theorem of Lin gives that $\rho(\B_n')$ is trivial, and hence $\rho(\B_n)$ has cyclic image.

 So we may henceforth assume that $P \geq n$.
-We now complete the proof in three separate cases: \begin{enumerate} \item $M_P$ has one component. \item $M_P$ has two components, both fixed by $\rho$. \item $M_P$ has two components, interchanged by the action of $\rho$. \end{enumerate}
+We now complete the proof in three separate cases: \begin{enumerate} \item $M_P$ has one component. \item $M_P$ has two components, both fixed by $\rho$. \item $M_P$ has two components, interchanged by the action of $\rho$. \end{enumerate} In both of the latter cases, it must be that $m=2n$.

 \emph{Case 1: $M_P$ has a single component.} The argument here is based on the argument for Case~3 in the proof of Theorem~\ref{thm:castel}.
 The main difference is that we must use our strong inductive hypothesis instead of Lin's theorem.